NuGet/Home/designs/UserWideConfiguration-AdditionalExtensibilityFolders.md

 ## Solution

-The solution to start detecting additional configs from the user specific directory similar to the extensibility from machine wide configs.
+We will start detecting additional configs from the user specific directory similar to the extensibility from machine wide configs.

 Given that these are additional configs, they will be merged with lower priority than the default user specific config.
 The rest are merged deterministically in lexicographical order because they are not expected to conflict.
 The determinism allows an out in case something really goes wrong.

-There are 2 solutions that satisfy the requirement with the least amount of friction.

-### Re-use the existing %APPDATA%\NuGet directory

-Pros:

-* Simple & intuitive.
-Windows: %appdata%\NuGet\*.Config
-Mac/Linux: ~/.config/NuGet/*.[C|c]onfig or ~/.nuget/NuGet/*.[C|c]onfig.

-Cons:

-* This is an existing folder.
-There are some known instances of unexpected NuGet.config files there.
-Examples include: NuGet_backup.config found by the OP of the linked issue.
-It's also likely there are some additional copies of NuGet.config in there.

-### Define a new folder for additional user-wide configuration
+### A new folder for additional user-wide configuration

-The proposal is to use `%APPDATA%\NuGet\config\` on Windows and `~/.config/NuGet/config/` or `~/.nuget/NuGet/config/` on Mac/Linux
+Use %APPDATA%\NuGet\config\` on Windows and `~/.config/NuGet/config/` or `~/.nuget/NuGet/config/` on Mac/Linux

 Pros: